A former Justice of the Supreme Court of India, Markandeya Katju, given to sensational statements even while on

 Surely, Gandhiji lacked all of Ramdev’s qualifications.
 He didn’t run away from police – he faced them and went to jail (a qualification – a short stint in the name of ‘preventive detention’ – Jaitley shares thanks to Indira Gandhi). he actually ran campaigns, led non-violent struggle against social injustices and colonialism.
 Unlike Ramdev, Gandhiji did not stop a ‘fast unto death satyagraha’ as soon as hunger struck.
 Whether Gandhiji owned any land, let alone an island, nobody knows – his ‘Ashrams’ were not owned by him.
 So how does Ramdev compare with Mahatma Gandhi in Jetley’s mind ?
 The reason given is that Ramdev encouraged ‘voters’ to vote for Jaitley’s party.

 Unlike Katju, Jaitley is not yet of the male menopause age, nor should have any cause for frustration – he has not been thrown out of his important job of the Finance Minister of India the way Katju had to resign as the chairman of the Press Council.
+He got his important ministry after he failed to get elected to the Parliament.
 So what Act would you like to use against him for insulting the Father of the Nation and for comparing him with the seventh- class drop out and a pretender to holiness with an assumed name ‘dev’ that means god?

 Of Katju, Jaitley said in the Rajya Sabha : “It is unquestionable that Gandhi probably has been the greatest citizen of India in the recent era.”
 Why just probably?.
 Could Jaitley think of someone else who will ‘probably’ fill the bill – is it “Veer’ Savarkar or Prime Minister Mr. Modi?
 Has Jaitley heard of any other Indian in this era of whom Einstein could have described thus : “Generations to come would scarce believe that a man such as this ever worked on the earth“?